STAR CRN

 STAR Quarterly Update

-STAR CRN upcoming Quarterly Update is scheduled for October 24, 2024.
+STAR CRN upcoming Quarterly Update is scheduled for January 23, 2025.

 To place someone on a breathing machine (a procedure called “intubation”), doctors give a drug to make the patient sleepy (known as a “sedative”).
 The two most common sedatives for intubation are ketamine and etomidate.
 The goal of the RSI trial is to learn which of the two drugs is best for patients undergoing intubation.

-To learn more please visit: https://precidentd.org/ or Contact study team for more information.
+To learn more, please visit the study website or contact the study team for more information.